This post may contain affiliate links. Read our disclosure here.

 Frugal Summer Vacation Planning Tips

-A well planned trip takes time.
+A well-planned trip takes time.
 If you try to plan a vacation at the last minute you will most certainly spend more money than you intend.
-For one thing, you won’t have time to follow any of the tips that follow in this article if your vacation is next week.
+For one thing, you won’t have time to follow any of the tips that follow in this post if your vacation is next week.
 Starting a few months out gives you some time to brainstorm, save some money, and do some research.
 Impromptu travel is sometimes necessary, but don’t waste money on a haphazard vacation.